St Nicholas and St Faith, Saltash

 Regular Services

 On fifth Sundays there is just one service in the Area Ministry.
-It is a Sung Communion Service at 10am and rotates around four of the churches.
+It is a Sung Communion Service at 10am and rotates around our churches.
 Please check the calendar to see where it next takes place and for any service changes.

 Visit the Church

-St Nicolas and St Faith is usually open from midday to 4pm on Tuesday to Saturday and and for Sunday services.
+St Nicholas and St Faith is usually open from midday to 4pm on Tuesday to Friday and and for Sunday services.

 Baptisms, Weddings, Funerals